An increasing number of people have been reaching out to our career coaches and asking, "Is LinkedIn dying?"

 LinkedIn Is No Longer A Social Network

 The truth is, LinkedIn is no longer a social network.
-With 660 million people, it's not a social network.
+With 930 million people, it's not a social network.
 It's a social marketplace.

 Anytime something is free, like LinkedIn, you're the product.
 You're part of what they're selling.
 That's why LinkedIn is a social marketplace.

 Recruiters pay a lot of money to access candidates.
 Salespeople and businesses pay a lot of money to put their information out in your feed to generate leads.
 All LinkedIn is today is a very sophisticated yellow pages.
 As a job seeker, you go there to find businesses, to find companies you want to work for.
-And when you're a job seeker, you're a business-of-one trying to sell your skills, your services to an employer.
-LinkedIn is just a place to find business, of all shapes and sizes, no matter if you're an actual company or a job candidate.
+And when you're a job seeker, you're a business-of-one trying to sell your skills and your services to an employer.
+LinkedIn is just a place to find businesses, of all shapes and sizes, no matter if you're an actual company or a job candidate.

-In the same vein, Facebook is the modern day white pages.
+In the same vein, Facebook is the modern-day white pages.
 It's free, and what do you use Facebook for?
 To find people you may know.

-LinkedIn is the modern day yellow pages.
+LinkedIn is the modern-day yellow pages.
 Businesses used to pay a premium to advertise in the yellow pages to have a bigger presence.
 Fast forward to today, and that's all LinkedIn is.

 The networking thing, that's done.
 There's a reason very few people are connecting and building relationships on there, and it's because people have no skin in the game.
-The return on the investment is just no longer there.
-Ultimately, it's just a place to put up the webpage for your business-of-one, your profile.
+The return on the investment is no longer there.
+Ultimately, it's just a place to put up the webpage for your business-of-one: your profile.

-Social Network vs Social Marketplace
+Social Network vs. Social Marketplace

-So, if LinkedIn isn't a social network anymore, what is?
+So if LinkedIn isn't a social network anymore, what is?
 The platform that follows LinkedIn will completely change the networking game.
 It'll change the networking game like LinkedIn did so many years ago.

 What we need is a new social network where we can connect with people again.
-LinkedIn doesn't accomplish this anymore, because again, it's not a social network.
+LinkedIn doesn't accomplish this anymore because, again, it's not a social network.
 It's a social marketplace.
 The new social network for professionals will change the way we network in any career, in any industry, in any skill set, passion, or interest.
 And it's already here.

-LinkedIn is not dying, after all.
+LinkedIn is not dying after all.
 It's just no longer a social network given its size.
-And yes, you can still reach out and connect with people, but don't expect the world.
+And yes, you can still reach out and connect with people but don't expect the world.
 Don't expect everyone to respond to you.
 Don't expect everyone to talk to you because that's not what it's built to do anymore.

-Let's just be grateful that we have it, because what it's creating for us in the future will really be something to smile about.
+Let's just be grateful that we have it because what it's creating for us in the future will really be something to smile about.